cesarsotovalero/cesarsotovalero.github.io/_pages/talks.md

 # Past Events

-I've given talks at academic and industry conferences, workshops, and similar events.
+I've delivered talks since 2018 at academic and industry conferences, workshops, and similar events.

-If you want to invite me to speak at your event, please [read this](./talks/invite-me).
+If you want to invite me to speak at your next event, please [read this](./talks/invite-me).

-Below is a non-exhaustive list of my talks in reverse chronological order.
+Below is a non-exhaustive list of my past talks in reverse chronological order.

 ## 2025